Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Day 4: Zug - Zurich

-Before heading back to Zurich, you’ve got plenty of activities to choose from.
-Zug is a convenient starting point to a variety of day trips.
-If the weather permits, we suggest spending the day either in the mountains or by one of the nearby lakes.
+Before heading back to Zurich, you’ve got plenty of other activities to choose from.
+Zug is a great starting point for a variety of day trips.
+If the weather's nice, we recommend spending the day either in the mountains or by one of the nearby lakes.

-Mount Rigi is not far from Zug and makes for a fantastic day trip.
-Alternatively, you can go on a walk at Sattel-Hochstuckli and enjoy great alpine views.
-And let’s not forget Mount Zugerberg, the local mountain of the city.
+The Rigi is not far from Zug and makes for a fantastic day trip.
+Alternatively, you can take a stroll at Sattel-Hochstuckli and enjoy the amazing mountain views.
+And let’s not forget the Zugerberg, the local mountain of the city.

-As for the lakes, you also have several candidates to choose from.
-Lake Ägeri, Lake Zug, Lake Lucerne and Lake Zurich are all within easy reach.
+When it comes to lakes, you’ve also got several options.
+Lake Ägeri, Lake Zug, Lake Lucerne, and Lake Zurich are all easily reachable.

-Another bad-weather option is the Museum of Transport in Lucerne.
-As the name suggests, this museum covers every means of transport throughout history.
-From bicycles to astronautics, they’ve got it all.
+Another option for rainy weather is the Swiss Museum of Transport in Lucerne.
+As the name suggests, this museum is all about transport.
+From bicycles to astronautics, it has it all.

-Toward the end of the day, catch the train back to Zurich.
+At the end of the day, you’ll take the train back to Zurich.

 Additional tips and information for itinerary 10